griptape-ai/griptape/README.md

 _Turn LLMs into mighty shape rotators!_

-GalaxyBrain is a Python framework for AI workflows.
-Initially, we focus on supporting various large language models (LLMs) starting with GPT.
-The framework allows developers to define prompt completion steps, prompt rules, result validators, and more.
+GalaxyBrain is a Python framework for creating AI workflows augmented with tools for external APIs such as searches, calculators, email, and many others .
+Initially, we focus on supporting large language models (LLMs) starting with OpenAI's GPT.
+With GalaxyBrain, developers can define workflow steps, tools, LLM rules, result validators, and more.
 The framework also enhances LLM workflows by providing memory capabilities, enabling easy handling of state between steps.

 Please note that GalaxyBrain is an experimental project in early development.
 Its APIs and documentation are subject to change.
 For usage examples, check out the [examples repository](https://github.com/galaxybrain-labs/galaxybrain-examples).

-## Goals

-1. Reduce surprises when it comes to working with LLMs.
-1. Focus on production AI use cases and CI/CD compatibility.
-1. Avoid bloat and keep base primitives simple.

 ## Getting Started
 First, install the library: